 It is much easier to argue against definition 1 than definition 2.

-There was a time when in most of our minds, the word atheist referred to the former; in many circles it still does.
-It is strange, isn't it?
-Does anyone really believe that Richard Dawkins et al have made a claim of absolute certainty?
+There was a time when in most of our minds, the word atheist referred to the former; in many circles, it still does.
+It is strange, isn’t it?
+Does anyone actually believe that Richard Dawkins et al. have claimed absolute certainty?

 Like all language, the meanings of the labels we pin to ourselves are subject to change.
 When we identify with one, we entangle ourselves with these changes as well as others’ misunderstanding of them.

 If you state your position up front, you are free from this entanglement.

 “I see no reason or evidence for the existence of a god.”

 A recurring theme of this piece will be that our conversation should always be at the level of ideas, and not identity.
 Discussion should be a collaborative effort to refine our ideas and understand the truth.

 A clear example of labels being imprecise and confusing is the left-right spectrum of politics.
 We tend to imagine we can take the full sweep of political views that people have and arrange them on a line from far-left to far-right.

 But what do the terms left and right even mean?

 Left-wing can mean in the interests of the lower classes, socially progressive, espousing secular as opposed to religious values, and in favour of big government and increased market regulation.
 These values aren’t necessarily related, yet all fall under the umbrella of left-wing.